ActianCorp/OpenROAD_UnitTestFramework/README.md

 The framework is very simple, it consists of:

-  * A set of a few user classes similar to JUnit (Test, TestCase, Assert, Error, etc.)
+  * A set of user classes similar to JUnit (Test, TestCase, Assert, Error, etc.)
   * A set of global variables (one to reference the error of the last "Exception", one to reference the Assert object providing assertion methods, one providing Helper functionally)
   * The 4GL procedure "executeTests" that invokes the "run" method on a TestClass subclass object passed to the "test" parameter, and prints out test results and statistics/timings
-  * The 3GL Procedure GetTickCount - used for timing calculation
+  * The 3GL Procedure GetTickCount() - used for timing calculation

 ### Environment variables used by the OpenROAD UnitTest Framework